 Specifically, we present a rate-distortion optimized, NC-based, CPR solution for the multi-stream scenario to improve WWAN broadcast video quality.
-Our contributions are the following.
+Our contributions are the following:

-- We propose a two-step NC optimization framework:

-global NC structure optimization, where the media source defines an optimal NC structure globally based on the source's estimated average peer's network state, so that packets of more important frames can be recovered with appropriately higher probabilities for the average peer; local peer optimization, where at a peer's transmission opportunity, given its available local state information at hand about its neighbors, a peer selects a stream and a NC type for packet transmission to minimize distortions particularly for its neighbors. - To facilitate accurate NC optimization, we estimate the innovative probability -likelihood that a received packet at a peer is useful for data recovery-in a computation-efficient manner. - 3) We provided detailed simulations to verify our results, showing that our solution improves video quality significantly: by up to 19.71 dB over un-repaired video stream and by up to 5.39 dB over video stream using traditional unstructured NC schemes.
+We propose a two-step NC optimization framework: i) Global NC structure Optimization, where the media source defines an optimal NC structure globally based on the source's estimated average peer's network state, so that packets of more important frames can be recovered with appropriately higher probabilities for the average peer; ii) Local Peer Optimization, where at a peer's transmission opportunity, given its available local state information at hand about its neighbors, a peer selects a stream and a NC type for packet transmission to minimize distortions particularly for its neighbors.